ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/README.md

 ## Welcome

 Welcome to the Falcon Query Assets GitHub page.
-Here, we will publish useful queries, transforms, and tips that help CrowdStrike customers write custom hutning syntax and better leverage the Falcon telemetry stream.
+Here, we will publish useful queries, transforms, and tips that help CrowdStrike customers write custom hunting syntax and better leverage the Falcon telemetry stream.

 ## Contents